omar2535/GraphQLer/docs/installation.md

 (.env) pre-commit install
 ```

-and everything should work after that!
+everything should work after that!